 Eloping on the Beach in California

 The shores of California are enticing when it comes to thinking about a beach wedding.
-They’re distinctive, with sand that practically shimmers–especially at sunset–with crashing waves and one-of-a-kind rock outcroppings that make for a wonderfully unique backdrop for a beach wedding.
+They’re distinctive, with sand that practically shimmers–especially at sunset–with crashing waves and one-of-a-kind rock outcroppings that make for a wonderfully unique backdrop for an outdoor elopement.

 Whichever you choose, it’s almost impossible to get it wrong.
 Mother Nature gave us a spectacular array of natural resources in California and we can’t think of anyplace that is more beautiful or romantic than California’s sunny shores to express your vows to one another.
 And after you’re married, the fun continues with a wealth of inns, restaurants, attractions, shops and outdoor activities.
 Whether you want to cocoon, mingle or a combination of the two, you’ll have the opportunity in California!